chrisprobst/bachelor_thesis/README.md

 bachelor_thesis
 ===============

-A P2P streaming application using bittorrent like distribution algorithms
+A P2P streaming application using bittorrent like distribution algorithms.

+Executable Java files can be found under build/libs